etmrmia/CS-1660-Project/DBConnectionSetup.md

 2. Install Google CLI locally.
 Instructions on installation: https://cloud.google.com/sdk/docs/install
 3. Configure ADC with a google account using Google CLI.
 Instructions on installation: https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev
 - Note: located under Local development environment -> Configure ADC with your Google Account -> follow the 2 steps
 4. Now, run node server.js as normal.
-To test if it is configured correctly, it should print all records in the students database.
+To test if it is configured correctly, it should print all records in the students table.

 Information on Connection Pooling can be found here: https://github.com/GoogleCloudPlatform/cloud-sql-nodejs-connector?tab=readme-ov-file